PreschoolKindergartenFirst Grade

 The Workbook as an Emotional Gym

-Here is the secret that many parents miss: a printed workbook is a fantastic tool for SEL.
+Here’s the secret many families miss: a printed workbook can be a fantastic tool for SEL.
 Why?
-Because learning something new is hard!
-When your child encounters a tricky maze or a letter that is hard to trace, they feel a micro-dose of frustration.
-This is a golden opportunity.
+Because learning something new is hard.
+When your child hits a tricky maze or a letter that’s tough to trace, they feel a small dose of frustration.
+That moment matters, and it’s a golden opportunity.

-• Building Resilience: When they want to give up but try one more time, they are building 'grit.'
+• Building Resilience: When they want to quit but try one more time, they’re practicing grit.

 • Managing Frustration: When they make a mistake and you say, 'Oops!
-That's how we learn,' you are building a growth mindset.
+That's how we learn,' you’re building a growth mindset.

-• Focus and Control: Sitting still and controlling a pencil requires impulse control (Self-Management), which is a key executive function.
+• Focus and Control: Sitting still and controlling a pencil takes impulse control, and that’s part of Self-Management, a key executive function.

-Our engaging activity books for kids are designed to provide just the right level of challenge to help children practice these emotional skills in a safe, supportive way.
+Our engaging activity books for kids are designed to offer the right level of challenge, so children can practice these emotional skills in a safe, supportive way.

 The Heart of the Matter

 Academic skills are the leaves on the tree, but social-emotional skills are the roots.
-By tending to the roots-by helping your child feel safe, understood, and capable of handling their big feelings-you are ensuring that the tree can weather any storm and grow tall and strong.
-So the next time you help your child name a feeling or work through a frustration, know that you are teaching the most important lesson of all.
+When you help your child feel safe, understood, and capable of handling big feelings, you’re giving that tree what it needs to weather any storm and grow tall and strong.
+So the next time you help your child name a feeling or work through a frustration, remember this, you’re teaching one of the most important lessons of all.

 Frequently asked questions